-The new Emirates suite will launch in December from Dubai to Geneva and Brussels and you can see more in the video below.
-Unfortunately, most of the Emirates routes out of London fly the A380, so it is unlikely that we will be seeing this new seat out of London for a long while.
-For those looking to travel from Brussels and Geneva First Class, award availability has evaporated for now, but Emirates is an American Express Membership Rewards partner which is useful for an award-flight.
-You can convert Amex awards to Emirates miles on a ratio of 1:1 and a one-way First Class seat from Brussels to Dubai comes in at 85,000 miles.
-Keep an eye out and once award availability is loaded back in as this will be an experience to try, particularly if Brussels or Geneva are convenient departure destinations for you.
+The new Emirates suite will launch in December from Dubai to Geneva and Brussels, and you can see more in the video below.
+Unfortunately, most of the Emirates routes out of London fly the A380, so it is unlikely that we will see this new seat out of London for a long while.
+For those looking to travel from Brussels and Geneva First Class, award availability has evaporated for now.
+However, Emirates is an American Express Membership Rewards partner which is useful for an award flight.
+You can convert Amex awards to Emirates miles on a ratio of 1:1, and a one-way First Class seat from Brussels to Dubai comes in at 85,000 miles.
+Keep an eye out as once award availability is loaded back in, this will be an experience to try, particularly if Brussels or Geneva are convenient departure destinations for you.

 It is worth reading my 10 tips to find cheap long-haul Business Class flights for a way to save money on your next First, Business and even Premium Economy flight booking.